+These higher costs are offset by reductions in the line-items for miscellaneous engineering needs, building maintenance costs, and supplies.

-- The second largest increase in the expenditures is budgeted for the Other General Government Department.
-The FY24 Proposed Budget of \$1,191,666 is \$559,396 or 88.47% higher than the FY23 Amended Budget primarily due to increases in the following line items: use of consultants (i.e., vulnerability assessment and review of land development regulations for low impact development incentives), a 200% increase in property insurance premiums (total increase of \$252,041 for all lines of property, liability, and workers compensation insurance), contractual fees (new enterprise resource planning system, new website, new text to government communications system, and other minor increases) and City Manager's contingency (budgeted at \$96,000 with an additional \$45,000 for salary adjustments stemming from the planned employee pay and classification study update).
-The reader should note that staff has secured a lower second bid for insurance coverage but did not complete their analysis before the publication date of this document. - The third largest increase in expenditures is budgeted for the Recreation Department.
-The FY24 Proposed Budget of \$1,123,347 is \$206,063 or 22.46% higher than the FY22 Amended Budget primarily due to increases in the following areas: wages and payroll taxes (reclassification of a Senior Staff Assistant position to Special Projects Coordinator and the need to hire aquatic staff at higher rates than budgeted in FY23), increase janitorial contractual costs for Algonquin Sports Complex restrooms, and non-capital projects (painting of Recreation Center buildings, renovations of Bath House restrooms, and phase 1 of exotic removals in Gleason Park).
+- The fourth largest increase in expenditures is budgeted for the Recreation Department.
+The FY24 Approved Budget of \$1,123,347 is \$230,854 or 25.87% higher than the FY22 Amended Budget primarily due to increases in the following areas: wages and payroll taxes (reclassification of a Senior Staff Assistant position to Special Projects Coordinator and the need to hire aquatic staff at higher rates than budgeted in FY23), increase janitorial contractual costs for Algonquin Sports Complex restrooms, and non-capital projects (painting of Recreation Center buildings, renovations of Bath House restrooms, and phase 1 of exotic removals in Gleason Park).
 Offsetting these increases expenditures are reductions in beach park maintenance and miscellaneous parks equipment costs.